Google’s Encrypted Keyword (not provided) Update & How To Get Around It

 Make no mistake – this isn’t a 100% accurate way of ascertaining how well your organic efforts are doing; Google have always made it hard for us to do this, but now it’s slightly harder.

 We’ll be looking at introducing some features that will make discovering this kind of data easier in the future, but for now follow the steps above and you should be able to make some educated attributions.

-If you have any questions please don’t hesitate to give us a call on 0845 122 2213 or email us on firstname.lastname@example.org – our consultants are always here to help and advise.
+If you have any questions please don’t hesitate to get in touch – our consultants are always here to help and advise.